Year of entry: 2022

 The aim of this module is to introduce students to the tools and techniques used in economics as a practical discipline.
 The course will provide an introduction to the ways in which economists use statistics and econometrics to test and interpret economic theories.
+It will also introduce how to design controlled lab experiment and analyse and interpret the data from the lab.
 The aim is to allow students to perform economic analysis using real-world data and standard statistical packages.
 This will help prepare students for more advanced courses in econometrics and applied economics.

 Students will learn how to:

 - Develop empirically testable hypotheses from economic theory.

 - Manipulate data in order to test interesting economic hypotheses.